Our Synthetic Grass Manufacturing Facilities

 - Tufting & Coating Plant Artificial Grass Manufacturing

 Synthetic Yarn Manufacturing - Dadeville, AL

 Our industry data analysis reveals that synthetic grass failures over the last decade are primarily due to yarn failures.
-This is the reason we produce all our fibres in-house and in North America; We are the only company in North America that does so.
+This is the reason we produce all our fibres in-house and in North America; We are the only company in North America, Artificial Grass Manufacturing, that does so.

 Our first stop is monofilament.
-A critical part of any extruder is the dosing system that meters in resin and the various additives that provide a fibre its colour and UV properties.
+A critical part of any extruder is the dosing system that meters in resin and the various additives that provide fibre with its colour and UV properties.
 Small variations in dosing can lead to big changes in the field's performance 2-3 years down the road.
-Additives used overseas are often not subject to strict U.S. standards on lead and heavy metals.
+Additives used overseas are often not subject to strict U.S. lead and heavy metals standards.
 This is why we have chosen to be 100% North American made.
-Additionally, we use the highest technology gravimetric dosers.
-The resin and additives are melted and forced through dyes that have specific shapes that give fibres properties such as bounce-back resiliency.
+Additionally, we use the highest technology gravimetric doses.
+The resin and additives are melted and forced through dyes with specific shapes that give fibres properties such as bounce-back resiliency.
 The rest of the line imparts various pre-programmed physical properties such as strength and shrinkage.
 Finished fibres are wound on packages and sent to twisting.
 We also can texturize our fibres.
-This texturizing process creates a crimp in the fibre that is used as a thatch zone in landscape and sports field products.
+This texturizing process creates a crimp in the fibre used as a thatch zone in landscape and sports field products.

 All the finished products are then sent to our tufting and coating facility in Chatsworth, Georgia.